Plymouth: Early defence and Renaissance

-During the Hundred Years' War a French attack in 1340 burned a manor house and took some prisoners, but failed to get into the town.
-In 1403 the town was burned by Breton raiders.
-On 12 November 1439 the market town of Sutton was incorporated as a borough and formally renamed Plymouth, with a subsequent charter the following year formalising its boundaries.
-It was the first time a borough charter had been issued by parliament rather than directly from the monarch.
+During the Hundred Years' War, a French attack in 1340 burned a manor house and took some prisoners, but failed to get into the town.
+The town was burned by Breton raiders in 1403.
+On 12 November 1439, the market town of Sutton was incorporated as a borough and was formally renamed 'Plymouth', with a subsequent charter the following year formalising its boundaries.
+It was the first time a borough charter had been issued by parliament, rather than directly from the monarch.

-In the late fifteenth century, Plymouth Castle, a "castle quadrate", was constructed close to the area now known as The Barbican; it included four round towers, one at each corner, as featured on the city coat of arms.
+In the late 15th century, Plymouth Castle, a "castle quadrate", was constructed close to the area now known as The Barbican; it included four round towers, one at each corner, as featured on the city coat of arms.